Virgin Mary ABVM Feasterville

 Notices

 We invite families, couples, and individuals to participate in the Offertory by bringing up the gifts during Mass.
-If you are interested, please sign up in the vestibule or speak with an usher before Mass.
+If you are interested, please sign up in the book located in the vestibule or speak with an usher before Mass.
 This is a beautiful way to be involved in the liturgy!

 E-Giving and Raise Right

-As explained in the Finance Council update delivered at all the Masses on the weekend of June 6th and 7th, it would really benefit the Parish if all Parishioners would consider switching to E-Giving and signing up for the Raise Right Program.
-If you are interested in how to do that, please contact the Finance Council by way of an email addressed to the Parish email address info.abvm@gmail.com along with the following information:
+Thank you to all the Parishioners who have already signed up for the E-Giving and the Raise Right Program.
+If you have not done so but are interested, please contact the Finance Council by way of an email addressed to the Parish email address info.abvm@gmail.com along with the following information:

 Attn: ABVM Finance Council I am interested in finding out more information about: E-Giving _____ Raise Right Program _______ Your name: Your email address: